Any2HRTF/Mesh2HRTF/mesh2hrtf/Tools/README.rst

 Mesh2Input: Tools to prepare the project folder
 ==========================================================================

-Mesh2Input (was: BlenderExport)
+mesh2input.py (was: BlenderExport/exportMesh2HRTF.py)
 =============

-This is the main functionality to create the project folder for the numerical HRTF calculations by NumCalc.
+This file contains the main functionality to create the project folder which stores all the input for the numerical HRTF calculations by NumCalc.
 To this end,

 1. Define this file as an AddOn in Blender
 2. Prepare your mesh for the calculations
 3. Start this AddOn (in Blender) to create the project folder.